Wall and Soil Improvements

 • Location: Talbert Marsh Bike Path, Huntington Beach – between the Santa Ana River Trail access point and Brookhurst St.

 • Impact: No access to the Talbert Marsh Bike Trail.
+For your safety and the safety of our crews, please do not access the trail and take the appropriate detours.

 Project Description